 Gombe Stream is one of the best places in Africa to track chimpanzees.
 First researched in the 60's by Jane Goodall, the primates are remarkably habituated.
+The project now ranks as the world’s longest running study of any wild animal population.
 The experience is one that you are unlikely to forget.

 - A chance to come face to face with chimps, one of Africa's big apes

 - Pristine forest at the shore of Lake Tanganyika

 - Watching wildlife on a hike is a nice change from vehicle safaris

 - Very exclusive and not crowded

 - Difficult to get to and accommodation options are limited

 Gombe's chimps are the main attraction, but the park is also home to a troop of habituated olive baboon that can usually be found on the lakeshore.
 There are several other monkey species present, including red colobus monkey, which are sometimes hunted by the chimps.